New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Results

 A mode analysis of the shock surface, based on a decomposition into Legendre polynomials, confirms the dramatic differences in the growth of hydrodynamical instabilities (Figure~\ref{fig:sasi}).
 The expansion coefficients $a_\ell$ are given by

 and the first three coefficients $a_1$, $a_2$, and $a_3$ (normalized to the angle-averaged shock position $\left\langle r_\mathrm{sh} \right\rangle = a_0$).
-The convectively-dominated model u8.1 (left panel of Figure~\ref{fig:sasi}) is characterized by relatively weak shock oscillations until $\sim \!
+The convectively-dominated model u8.1 (right panel of Figure~\ref{fig:sasi}) is characterized by relatively weak shock oscillations until $\sim \!
 130 \ \mathrm{ms}$ when the explosive runaway due to neutrino heating is already underway.
 Afterwards, a pronounced dipole ($\ell=1$) and quadrupole ($\ell=2$) mode appear, but there is no trace of periodic oscillations at any stage.
 Apparently, the growth of the low-$\ell$ modes is a stochastic process driven by the convective plumes in this case.
 Later in the explosion, the geometry becomes more stable with a big buoyant bubble in the southern hemisphere.
 The dominance of such large-scale bubbles at late times is in agreement with analytic estimates for extended convective regions with a small, almost point-like heating source \citep{chandrasekhar_61,foglizzo_06}.

-By contrast, model s27.0 (right panel of Figure~\ref{fig:sasi}) exhibits shock oscillations with a well-defined periodicity for the $\ell=1$ mode as expected for a relatively unperturbed SASI (cf.\ the numerical experiments by \citealt{scheck_08}).
+By contrast, model s27.0 (left panel of Figure~\ref{fig:sasi}) exhibits shock oscillations with a well-defined periodicity for the $\ell=1$ mode as expected for a relatively unperturbed SASI (cf.\ the numerical experiments by \citealt{scheck_08}).
 The expected exponential growth of the dipole amplitude $| a_1 |/a_0$ from $\sim \!
 0.02$ to $\sim \!
 0.4$ during the linear phase can be observed for several oscillation periods, and a growth rate $\omega_\mathrm{SASI} \approx 45 \ \mathrm{s}^{-1}$ can be deduced.
 The quadrupole amplitude ($\ell=2$) increases in a non-oscillatory manner after $\sim \!
-90 \ \mathrm{s}$, which may be a result of the transition to the non-linear regime.
+90 \ \mathrm{ms}$, which may be a result of the transition to the non-linear regime.
+Moreover, we expect the oscillation period to scale with the advection time-scale by a factor between unity and $\lesssim 2$ if an advectice-acoustic cycle operates in model s27.0 \citep{foglizzo_07,scheck_08,guilet_12}.
+This confirmed by a wavelet analysis of the $\ell=1$ coefficient of the shock position using the Morlet wavelet \citep{torrence_98} shown in Figure~\ref{fig:wavelet}.
+Even after $\sim 150 \ \mathrm{ms}$, when the underlying linear SASI eigenmode can no longer be easily discerned in the post-shock flow (see the last two panels in Figure~\ref{fig:s27} and \ref{fig:u81}), the advection time-scale apparently still sets the oscillation period.
+This is in stark contrast to model u8.1, for which the wavelet spectrogram never shows a lot of power in the expected ``SASI frequency band''.
+The antisynchronized variation of the shock radius along the north and south polar axis (left panel of Figure~\ref{fig:entropy}) that can be discerned until $\sim \!
+180 \ \mathrm{ms}$ also points to a global low-$\ell$ instability; such a correlated variation of the shock radius in opposite directions is probably hard to reconcile with a stochastic forcing of low-$\ell$ modes by convection.